-

 Housing Solutions works closely with its partners to ensure it has a clear understanding

 of its resident community with clear regularly updated service user profiles.
-Housing
+Housing Solutions will record, analyse and monitor information on ethnicity, vulnerability and disability.

 7. Review